-JOE'S CANYON TRAIL: 3.1 miles one way; Elevations: 5230 ft. to 6575 ft.
-The trailhead is 500 feet west of the Visitor Center on Montezuma Canyon Road at the picnic area turnoff.
-The trail climbs about 1000 feet in the first mile with scenic views of Montezuma Canyon and the San Pedro River Valley.
+From the trailhead near the picnic area turnoff, 500 ft/150 m from west of the visitor center, the trail climbs about 1000 ft/300 m in the first mile with scenic views of Montezuma Canyon and the San Pedro River Valley.
 After reaching the saddle at the top of Smuggler's Ridge, the trail continues westward with southerly views deep into the grasslands of Sonora, Mexico.
-Passing along the northeastern side of Coronado Peak, it joins with the Coronado Peak Trail, ending at the Montezuma Pass parking area.
+Trail can also be done in reverse starting at Montezuma Pass via the Coronado Peak Trail.

-CREST TRAIL: 5.3 miles one way to Miller Peak; Elevations: 6575 ft. to 9456 ft at Miller Peak.
-The trailhead is across the road at the northeast end of the Montezuma Pass parking area.
-The trail climbs for 2 miles to the northwestern boundary of the Memorial.
-There it enters Coronado National Forest and continues along the crest of the Huachuca Mountains to the turnoff for Miller Peak, the highest peak in the Huachucas.
-The trail passes through an area that once saw much turn-of-the-century mining activity.
+The trailhead begins at the northeast end of the Montezuma Pass parking area and climbs for 2 miles to the northwestern boundary of the park where it enters Coronado National Forest.
+It continues along the crest of the Huachuca Mountains to the turnoff for Miller Peak, the highest peak in the range.

 Joe's Canyon Trail and the Coronado Peak Trail are both part of the National Trails System and classified as National Recreational Trails.
-The Yaqui Ridge and Crest Trails are part of the larger Arizona Trail which stretches from the Arizona-Mexico border at Coronado National Memorial to the Arizona-Utah border.
+The Yaqui Ridge and Crest Trails are part of the larger Arizona National Scenic Trail (AZT) which stretches nearly 800 miles from the Arizona-Mexico border at Coronado National Memorial to the Arizona-Utah border.

-Please do not harm or disturb any plants or animals, as all flora and fauna found in the Memorial is protected by federal law.
-Wood gathering and hunting are not permitted within the Memorial, nor are firearms unless securely stored to prevent their use.
+Please do not harm or disturb any plants or animals, as all flora and fauna found in the park is protected by federal law.
+Wood gathering and hunting are not permitted within the park.